0xc14m1z/webrtc-one-to-one/README.md

 ### Signal

-An object that handles webrtc-agnostic json-encoded comunications with the signaling server.
-It should be just able to connect to the server, handle failures and messages exchange.
+An object that provides a nice interface for handling the above protocol with json-encoded comunications with the signaling server.

 ### Client

-This object shall use the Signal one to handle the protocol messages exchange.
-It shall take care of the RTC* stuff as well.
+This object shall use the Signal one to handle the protocol messages exchange taking care of the RTC* stuff.
+This object is the interface to the application.